Daughters of India: Art and Identity

 Painted Prayers: Women’s Art in Village India

 Women throughout India paint their homes regularly with decorative and sacred designs intended to propitiate the Divine and protect their homes and families.
-Painted Prayers is the result of 14 years of field research and photography conducted by Stephen Huyler in 7 Indian states.
-This book, published in three languages, was complemented by an exhibition that traveled throughout the United States, Europe and India.
-It is, unfortunately, out of print and unavailable from any source.
+Their art turns simple walls and floors into evocative canvases that express whimsy, beauty, and delight.
+Most of this art had never previously been documented or publicized and, in the years since this book was published, much of it has ceased to exist.
+Painted Prayers resulted from 14 years of painstaking field research and photography conducted by Stephen Huyler in 7 Indian states.
+Published in American, British, French, and German editions, the volume complemented an exhibition of the same title that traveled throughout the United States, Europe, and India.
+It is, unfortunately, out of print, but copies are occasionally available online.

 Date: December 1994